Brian151/CAC-Building-Editor/README.md

 # CAC-Unit-Editor
-A tool for modifying the unit stats in Crystalien Conflict, coded in HTML &amp; JavaScript
+A tool for modifying the building stats in Crystalien Conflict, coded in HTML &amp; JavaScript [WIP, DOESN'T WORK ON BUILDINGS YET]